awsdocs/amazon-athena-user-guide/doc_source/tags-access-control.md

 }
 ```

-**Example 2: Policy Block that Denies Actions on a Data Catalog Based on a Tag Key and Tag Value Pair**
+**Example 2: Policy block that denies actions on a Data Catalog based on a tag key and tag value pair**
 You can use resource tags to write policy blocks that deny specific actions on data catalogs that are tagged with specific tag key\-value pairs\.
 The following example policy denies actions on data catalogs that have the tag key\-value pair `stack`, `production`\.

 ```